Algebraic Hopf invariants and rational models for mapping spaces: Introduction

-This $L_{\infty}$-structure generalizes a construction from a paper by Dolgushev, Hoffnung and Rogers \cite{DHR1} and a construction from the book by Loday and Vallette \cite{LV}.
-In \cite{DHR1} they construct this $L_{\infty}$-structure for the canonical twisting morphism $\iota:\mathcal{C} \rightarrow \Omega_{op} \mathcal{C}$ and in \cite{LV} the define a Lie algebra relative to a binary quadratic twisting morphism.
+This $L_{\infty}$-structure generalizes a construction from a paper by Dolgushev, Hoffnung and Rogers \cite{DHR1} and a construction from the book by Loday and Vallette (see \cite{LV}).
+In \cite{DHR1}, Dolgushev, Hoffnung and Rogers construct a special case of this $L_{\infty}$-structure for the canonical twisting morphism $\iota:\mathcal{C} \rightarrow \Omega_{op} \mathcal{C}$ and in \cite{LV}, Loday and Vallette define a Lie algebra relative to a binary quadratic twisting morphism.
 We will also give a shorter and more conceptual alternative proof for this theorem.